Fruiticecake/Faster/README.md

 You can run the following command even if you don't edit .env file.

-#### 3. Start your local server
+#### 3. Start local server

 ```node
   yarn start
 ```

-All assets will be generated in ./out folder.
+Assets will be generated in /out folder.

+They are generated automatically when you change them.

 ### WordPress

-Let's build local WordPress using Docker.

 You don't need to run the following command if you don't use WordPress.